CalvinPVIII/conditional-example/README.md

 ```

-condition ? stuff : other stuff
+condition ? "stuff" : "other stuff"

 ```